-From the same scene that spawned Tame Impala, Perth five-piece Pond are back from a four year break with their new technicolour project ‘Tasmania.’
+From the same scene that spawned Tame Impala, Perth psych group Pond are back from a four year break with their new technicolour project ‘Tasmania.’

 Known for their hazy, fluid, bass led productions, Pond have often seen themselves as being on the wrong side of the pond; spawning Nick Allbrook’s essay ‘Creative Darwinism: Pretty Flowers Grow In Shit’.
 It’s this geographical isolation that brought the band into the baron and often harsh deserts of Tasmania.